-13. Next Sector Meeting
+12. Next Sector Meeting

-The next meeting is tentatively planned for Wednesday, August 19 and Thursday, August 20, 2015, at the Chase Suites by Woodfin at KCI in Kansas City, MO.
+The Software Sector met jointly with the Weighing Sector and the Measuring Sector in 2015 and are requesting the opportunity to meet jointly in 2016 with the GA Sector.
+The Software Sector is proposing a half day or one day meeting at the Chase Suites by Woodfin at KCI in Kansas City, MO.
+The tentative dates for the joint Sector meeting are September 13-14, 2016.
 Sector members are asked to hold these days open pending confirmation of availability of facility, determination of agenda items, exact meeting times, and meeting duration.
-Final meeting details will be announced by early June 2015.
+Final meeting details will be announced by early June 2016.

-If you would like to submit an agenda item for the 2015 meeting, please contact any of the following persons by June 1, 2014:
+If you would like to submit an agenda item for the 2016 meeting, please contact any of the following persons by June 1, 2016: